Anjithajm/Hybrid-z/README.md

 ```bash
 python model.py --input_file data.fits --output_dir ./output --image_column image --mag_columns umag gmag rmag imag Zmag Ymag Jmag Hmag KSmag --z_column Zspec --additional_columns RA DEC --crop_size 25 --batch_size 32 --epochs 5
 ```
+An early stopping criterion is employed, allowing the number of training epochs to be set to a relatively high value (e.g., --epochs 200).
+The training process will automatically terminate if no improvement in the validation loss is observed for a predefined number of consecutive epochs.

 After training, **Hybrid-z** generates the following deliverables in the specified `output_dir`:

 - **Model Weights**